andreaswallberg/Ecological-Genomics-Northern-Krill/Population_genomics-SNP_processing/README.md

 - meet a minimum and maximum treshhold for total sequencing depth ("--min_depth" and "--max_depth")
 - meet a minimum treshold for the proportion of genotyped samples at a SNP ("--min_fill_position")

-It outputs a new VCF with variants, as well as variants written in FASTA and GENO formats.
+It outputs a new VCF with variants, as well as variants written in FASTA and GENO (e.g. for EIGENSTRAT) formats.

 Usage example: